jess-valiarovski/microbiota-sugar-analysis/README.md

 To confirm whether this increase is significant, an ANOVA test was used to compare within the three sugars whether there was a significant difference between the mean alpha diversities and grams of sugar consumed.

+ACKNOWLEDGEMENTS:
+Miguel Aguinaga, Ethan Chase, Olivia Yesker were direct collaborators.
+Joleen Khey served as a mentor in this project.